-The Forbearance Facility will be available to be drawn in multiple advances from January 1, 2019 through June 30, 2019, and has a maturity date of June 30, 2019.
+The Forbearance Facility was originally available to be drawn in multiple advances from January 1, 2019 through June 30, 2019, and had a maturity date of June 30, 2019.
+On July 2, 2019, Lydian announced the extension of the Forbearance Agreement to September 30, 2019.
 The Forbearance Facility will bear interest at a rate of 15% per annum and includes a further 3% fee paid by original issue discount at each drawdown.
 Osisko Bermuda advanced an amount of US\$2.3 million (\$3.1 million) in January 2019 under the Forbearance Facility.

-If Orion CO IV and either RCF or OBL reasonably determine that the Lydian's pursuit of strategic alternatives will not be completed by June 30, 2019, they will be entitled to terminate the A&R Forbearance Agreement at the end of the calendar month in which such determination is made.
+If Orion CO IV and either RCF or OBL reasonably determine that the Lydian's pursuit of strategic alternatives will not be completed by September 30, 2019, they will be entitled to terminate the A&R Forbearance Agreement at the end of the calendar month in which such determination is made.